top of page

 Discover and Create

-Kelsey is an interdisciplinary and pragmatic scholar, inspired by a desire to find meaningful, community engaged, solutions to real world problems.
+Dr. Kelsey Johansen is an interdisciplinary and pragmatic scholar, inspired by a desire to find meaningful, community engaged, solutions to real world problems.

 As an interdisciplinary scholar, Kelsey draws on literature from anthropology, geography, recreation, tourism and leisure studies, and therapeutic recreation professional practice to inform the development and practice of her diverse research projects and scholarship.